Discover more from Productive Flourishing

 It’s important to consider the purpose of the blocks because I’ve seen many people discount the value of social blocks by saying they “didn’t get anything done” with them.
 Productivity is about more than getting stuff done — it’s about using your resources in ways that bring about the most value in your life.

 The time you spend with friends, family, colleagues, and your tribe is valuable time.
 Sure, it displaces creative or admin work, but that doesn’t mean it’s less valuable than those types of work.
 Especially when you consider how lonely and disconnected creative people are (as a whole).

-If there’s a part of your work that requires you to be real-time with people, that part of your work goes in social blocks.
-For that reason, I usually will speak of social blocks as social/service blocks to remind people that real-time service hours are social blocks.
+If there’s a part of your work that requires you to be in real-time with people, that part of your work goes into social blocks.
+For that reason, I usually speak of social blocks as social/service blocks to remind people that real-time service hours are social blocks.

 Aside from the intrinsic value of social blocks, they make for great bookends to other blocks because most of us honor commitments to other people more than we honor commitments to ourselves.
 When we’re in the flow with a focus block, it’s easy for it to bleed into the next block of time, sometimes to our own detriment in the following days when we’re creatively winded.
 Similarly, sandwiching an admin block between two social blocks creates both a coherent flow (because there is often some type of admin work that follows social blocks) and a bookend to the admin block.

 Focus, admin, and social blocks are energy output blocks, but just as a battery outputs energy, it also needs to be recharged.
 While it might seem like we don’t need to be intentional about our recovery blocks, I’ve learned the hard way that we actually need to be more intentional about them than about any of the other blocks precisely because we’re over-focused on output.